 However, the question of who Invented french fries is a hotly disputed topic between the Belgians and the French.
-Belgium has even petitioned UNESCO so that the French fry may be recognised as a prominent part of Belgian cultural heritage.
+Belgium has even petitioned UNESCO so that the French fry may be recognized as a prominent part of Belgian cultural heritage.
 Many Belgians insist that the name ‘French fry’ is a misnomer, coming about because the wider world cannot differentiate between the different Francophone cultures.

-Some sources, including Belgian journalist Jo Gerard and chef Albert Verdeyen, claim that French fries originated in Belgium long before it came to France.
+Some sources, including Belgian journalist Jo Gerard and chef Albert Verdeyen, claim that French fries originated in Belgium long before they came to France.
 Folklore states they were invented in the Meuse Valley by the poor villagers living there.
 The citizens of this area were particularly fond of frying fish caught from the Meuse River.
 In 1680, during one very cold winter, the Meuse River froze over.
 Not being able to access the small fish that they caught from the river and fried, the people instead cut potatoes into strips and fried them in oil.
 And thus, the ‘French fry’ was born.

 This story has been disputed by Leqlercq, who asserted first that potatoes were not introduced in the area until the 1730s and so French fries could not have been discovered until later.
 Further, he added that villagers and peasants would not have had the means to deep fry potatoes in oil or fat as that would have been much too expensive and they might have been lightly sauteed at best.
-Fat of any kind would not have been wasted on frying since it was difficult to obtain and was generally consumed by ordinary people raw on the bread or on soups and stews.
+Fat of any kind would not have been wasted on frying since it was difficult to obtain and was generally consumed by ordinary people raw on bread or on soups and stews.

 Whatever the origins may have been, if you want to eat good fries while in the Francophone region, you should head to Belgium rather than France in this day and age.
-Made with quality Dutch potatoes, most French fries in Belgium are fried in beef tallow rather than oil, and are considered a main dish in themselves rather than simply a side.
-In Belgium, French fries are the star player and not just as added garnish to a plate of hamburgers or sandwiches.
+Made with quality Dutch potatoes, most French fries in Belgium are fried in beef tallow rather than oil and are considered a main dish in themselves rather than simply a side.
+In Belgium, French fries are the star player and not just an added garnish to a plate of hamburgers or sandwiches.

-Why Are They Called French Fries in America?
+Why are They Called French Fries in America?

 Ironically enough, the Americans are actually believed to have popularized the fried potatoes by the name French fries from their interactions with Belgians and not the French.
-French fried potatoes was how they referred to the preparation when the first came across it during World War I.
+French fried potatoes was how they referred to the preparation when they first came across it during World War I.

 American soldiers arriving in Belgium during the war assumed that the dish was French since that was the language that the Belgian army spoke in general, not just the French soldiers.
 Thus, they called the dish French Fries.
 It is not clear how much of this story is the truth because there are indications that it was called French fries in English even before the American soldiers arrived on Europe’s shores.
-The term had steadily become more popular even in America in cookbooks and magazines in the 1890s, but it is unclear whether the French fries referred to therein were the fries as we know them today or the thin, round shaped fries that we now know as chips.
+The term had steadily become more popular even in America in cookbooks and magazines in the 1890s, but it is unclear whether the French fries referred to therein were the fries as we know them today or the thin, round-shaped fries that we now know as chips.

-And What Do the Europeans Have to Say About It?
+And What Do the Europeans Have to Say about It?

 The Europeans have differing opinions about this name.
 While some French proudly claim the French fry as their own and insist that the name is authentic, it is clear that many Belgians do not agree.
 They attribute the name to the cultural hegemony exercised by the French in the area.